solidusio-contrib/solidus_klaviyo/README.md

 - `Placed Order`: when an order is finalized.
 - `Ordered Product`: for each item in a finalized order.
 - `Cancelled Order`: when an order is cancelled.
+- `Reset Password`: when a user requests a password reset.

 For the full payload of these events, look at the source code of the serializers and events.